 What are some things you’ve done to set yourself up for success in your projects – on paper or digitally?
 Share your tips in the comments below!

 April and Eric want to give YOU some great prizes for helping your friends find mental clarity and get rid of their “piles.”
-To join the party, and potentially win a Sundance-Area Retreat with April and Eric (in addition to other fun prizes!), click here or on the image below!
+To join the party and potentially win some great prizes, click here or on the image below!